-Kushner to call for unity at Jerusalem embassy dedication
+Kushner calls for unity at Jerusalem embassy dedication

 During his speech, Kushner is also expected to praise Israel as a country that "proves every day the boundless power of freedom."

-"This land is the only land in the Middle East in which Jews, Muslims, and Christians, and people of all faiths participate and worship freely according to their beliefs," Kushner is expected to say.
+"This land is the only land in the Middle East in which Jews, Muslims, and Christians, and people of all faiths participate and worship freely according to their beliefs," Kushner said.
 "Israel protects women's rights, freedom of speech, and the right of every individual to reach their God-given potential."

-Kushner is also expected to speak about Iran less than a week after Trump's decision to withdraw from the Iran nuclear deal.
+Kushner is also remarked on Iran, calling it "flawed" and "one-sided" less than a week after Trump's decision to withdraw from the Iran nuclear deal.

-"Iran's aggression threatens the many peace-loving citizens throughout the region and the world," Kushner's speech reads.
+"Iran's aggression threatens the many peace-loving citizens throughout the region and the world," Kushner said.
 "From Israel to Jordan to Egypt to Saudi Arabia and beyond, many leaders are fighting to modernize their countries and create better lives for their people.
 In confronting common threats, and in pursuit of common interests, previously unimaginable opportunities and alliances are starting to emerge."

+Kushner also criticized recent protests, saying that "those provoking violence are part of the problem and not part of the solution."

-US ambassador to Israel, David Friedman, Deputy Secretary of State John Sullivan, Secretary of Treasury Steven Mnuchin, White House senior adviser and first daughter Ivanka Trump, and special representative for international negotiations Jason Greenblatt are all expected to attend the ceremony.
+US ambassador to Israel, David Friedman, Deputy Secretary of State John Sullivan, Secretary of Treasury Steven Mnuchin, White House senior adviser and first daughter Ivanka Trump, and special representative for international negotiations Jason Greenblatt attended the ceremony as part of the US delegation.